 Tips for meeting up offline

-- When chatting with people ask for recent photos – preferably ones that have been taken in the last four weeks.
+- When you start chatting with someone new, ask them for some recent photographs of themselves, ideally taken within the last 4 weeks.

 - Always try and talk to the other person on the phone first.